dronsEETAC/DEE_OnBoard/README.md

 Among all the onboard services, and the air backend, three different images are going to be created:
 1. The first one, involves Autopilot Service, Camera Service, LEDs Service and boot.py
 2. The second one, takes the Monitor Service
-3. The last one, is the image which involves the newest implementation of the onboard structure, the air backend
+3. The last one, is the image which involves the newest implementation of the onboard structure, the REST API from the air backend

 ![dockerStructure](https://github.com/JordiLlaveria/OnBoardServicesDEE/blob/manager/EstructuraDocker.PNG)